kvernnn/WILDLANDS/README.md

 All players draw from the same central deck.
 Cards are the primary source of surprise, interaction, and disruption.

-### Prototype Deck Construction
+### Deck Construction

-Use the following deck construction for the balanced short-game format:
+Use the following deck construction game format:

 - Include Species Ability Cards only for the animals being used in the current game.
 - Add **2 copies of each active ability card** for every participating animal.
 Because each animal has two active abilities, this adds **4 Species Ability Cards per player**.